hcanon42/radiojhin-jukebox/README.md

 ## Usage

-You have to rename one of the voice channels --> "radioJhin"\
+You have to rename one of the voice channels --> "radiojhin"\
 Just connect to the selected channel and let the art begin !

 ## Utility